FACT SHEET: HONG KONG FINTECH LANDSCAPE

-- Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific in 2021, behind Mainland China.
+- Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific, behind Mainland China.
 Hong Kong's private equity capital under management as of end-2022 amounted to US$208.3 billion, ranking second in Asia.
 Hong Kong was also ranked the largest hedge fund hub in Asia as at March 2022.
-In 2022, the top five HK start-ups by venture funding alone raised over US $472 million.
+According to Statista, total capital raised in the venture capital market is projected to reach US$3 billion in 2023.

 - IPO - Funds raised through initial public offerings (IPO) in Hong Kong amounted to nearly HK$105 billion in 2022, making Hong Kong the fourth largest IPO centre in the world.

 - HKEX has added a new 18C Specialist Technology chapter to the Main Board Listing Rules on 31 March 2023, supporting a rich pipeline of specialist technology companies as they access capital to fund innovative ideas and growth.